MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessService.md

 # Update-MgBookingBusinessService

 ## SYNOPSIS
-Update the navigation property services in bookingBusinesses
+All the services offered by this business.
+Read-only.
+Nullable.

 ## SYNTAX